Bridgeconn/vachan-api/docs/V2 Change log.md

 * The field `filename` is renamed as `infographic_url`.
 * Though the type is `Text` for `infographic_url` in database, from the python code it ensures that, only a proper URL can be added to this field.
 * The `infographic_url` field is not unique which would allow the same link to be added for multiple books, if applicable.

+### bible_video table

+* `bible_video` is made an entry in contentTypes table
+* New source to be added to sources table and new table to be created for every language, at least(if version name and revision are same)
+* removes the field language from the table
+* field `books` has datatype array of strings, instead of comma separated text.
+(From the python code it is ensured that it accept only valid book codes, becasue array of FKs is not possible)
+* `title` field is made unique(for one table.
+Repetition is possible with different language, version or revision) and is used to identify rows uniquely for updation. `title` field cannot be altered via API.